-Commsignia, being a key supplier of real-time and automotive V2X solutions for OEM trials and deployment projects will embed newly developed SAFER-LC solutions into its automotive V2X Stack, platform solutions and safety applications offered to the market and will emphasize them as key features.
-Commsignia will focus on the automotive / industrial segment's stakeholders emphasizing the importance of the global use and uptake of cooperative ITS solutions (e.g., the use of V2X technology).
-Commsignia software team will implement the safety enhancements technologies developed by SAFER-LC for connected and autonomous cars that will be part of the company's standard product offerings.
+Commsignia, being a key supplier of automotive V2X solutions for OEM trials and road and smart city deployment projects will embed newly developed SAFER-LC solutions into its platform solutions offered to the market and will emphasize them as key features.
+Commsignia will focus on the automotive / industrial segment's stakeholders emphasizing the importance of the global use and uptake of cooperative ITS solutions (e.g., the use of V2X technology) to supporting safety in automated transportation systems.
+SAFER-LC experiences will help to explore the interaction between autonomous vehicles and other vulnerable road users and road-rail level crossing infrastructures and identify what information automated vehicles will need in order to negotiate road-rail intersections for safety enhancement.
+Commsignia will develop specific communication scenarios to demonstrate a concept of operations, including system requirements (technology and sensors) for the effective safety enhancement of LC traffic.

+Commsignia software team will implement selected and safety validated elements of the various enhancement technologies developed by SAFER-LC for connected and autonomous cars that will be part of the company's standard product offerings.
 Demonstrative examples and tools will be provided to help third party implementers and users to understand and utilize the subjected new safety features.
 The company's training and support team will incorporate the required knowledge and materials to aid customers with applying these features in their daily practice.
 The project will allow Commsignia to continue and extend research on safety enhancement technologies based on cooperative vehicle and infrastructure communication.
-More specifically, the cooperative perception technology recently under development in the V2X area can be extended with using rail level crossing specificities and SAFER-LC domain knowledge.
+More specifically, the cooperative perception safety enhancement technology recently under development by SDOs and tested in the V2X area will be extended with rail level crossing specificities and SAFER-LC domain knowledge.
+SAFER-LC will facilitate real life experimentation with the cooperative perception basic service thus contributing to the validation of the new facility extension of fundamental V2X services.
+Based on SAFER-LC technology experiences Commsignia will contribute to the technical specification of the new Urban Rail CBTC communications technology in harmonization with road ITS communications.
+This item belongs to strategic part of standardisation in various SDO's work program.